-Offensive Patent Insurance – Also called Abatement Insurance or Enforcement Insurance, it funds enforcement actions against those who infringe against a firm’s intellectual property.
+Offensive Patent Insurance – Also called Abatement Insurance, Enforcement Insurance or a Pursuit Policy, it funds enforcement actions against those who infringe against a firm’s intellectual property.

-High-Hazard Patent Insurance - This is something new we are working on.
-This product will insure against high-hazard situations involving abusive patent assertion techiques.
-If you have been declined by an insurance company for patent insurance, or subject to particularly onorous exclusions or retentions in relation to such an existing hazard, there is a chance we can help.
+High-Hazard Patent Insurance – This is something new we are thinking about.
+It would insure against high-hazard situations involving abusive patent assertion techniques.
+If you have been declined by an insurance company for patent insurance, or subject to particularly onerous exclusions or retentions in relation to such an existing hazard, there is a chance we can help.
 The product can be configured to combat specific patent assertions that are already underway.
 If litigation is afoot, specific IP assets are being weaponized, or other elements of a campaign are in place, you may wish to have your counsel contact us directly.

-Non-Traditional Patent Insurance - Several other products are in development that will handle risks not addressed in the present market.
+Non-Traditional Patent Insurance – Several other products are being considered which would handle risks not addressed in the present market.
 We can’t discuss them at this point but stay tuned.